Study: Alcohol and breast cancer risk in African American women

 Breast cancer survival rates differ between non-Hispanic White women and AA women, who are almost twice as likely to die of breast cancer by age 50.
-This difference may be due in part to the stage of cancer at diagnosis and the higher rates of triple-negative breast cancer in Black women.
+This difference may be due in part to the of cancer at diagnosis and the higher rates of in Black women.
 Because breast cancer survival rates are worse for AA women, and most breast cancer risk factors have been identified by studying White women, it is important to better understand the risk factors that contribute to increased risk in African American women.

 A recent report from The World Cancer Research Fund/American Institute for Cancer Research Continuous Update Project (CUP) reveals how much daily drinking might impact breast cancer risk for both premenopausal and postmenopausal women.
 “Sipping an average of 10 grams of alcohol a day—equivalent to a small glass of wine, an 8-ounce beer or 1 ounce of hard liquor—is associated with a 5% increased breast cancer risk in premenopausal women and 9% increase in postmenopausal women”, said Dr. Anne McTiernan, a lead author of the new report and a cancer prevention researcher at the Fred Hutchinson Cancer Research Center in Seattle.
 The CUP report showed a significantly greater risk in breast cancer with increasing alcohol consumption for both groups, leading the CUP to conclude that alcoholic drinks probably contribute to risk of premenopausal breast cancer and may contribute even greater risk of postmenopausal breast cancer.
 However, the CUP report was based on data from studies of women in Europe and North America and risks were not broken down by race.